How to extract hyperlinks from word using GroupDocs.Parser in Java: A Complete Guide

 }

-Why this matters: Attempting to read links from an unsupported file (e.g., plain text) would throw an exception and waste resources.
+Why this matters: Attempting to read links from an unsupported file (e.g., plain text) throws an exception and wastes resources.

-Once support is confirmed, pull out each link and its display text:
+Once support is confirmed, retrieve each hyperlink together with its visible text:

 import com.groupdocs.parser.Parser;